filethis/ft-confirmation-dialog/README.md

 -----------------------------------------------------------

-An element that provides a configurable alert or confirmation dialog.
+An element that provides a configurable alert or confirmation dialog that returns a Promise when invoked.

 Unlike the browser's built-in _alert()_ function, which is synchronous and blocks execution, this element has _alert()_ and _confirm()_ methods that are asynchronous.
 The _confirm()_ method returns a Promise instance when invoked.
+The Promise resolves to to a string that is either "cancel" or "commit".

 When you've defined an element in your scope: